zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Default Value: false

 ### FlipWatermeshMode
 - Description: Flips the water mesh underwater.
 This can cause some jitters.
 Turn it on at your own risk.
 It's improve immersion.
-Recommended to keep off for now while onboard to prevent underwater jitters due to camera colliding rapidly when water flips
+Recommended to keep off if you dislike seeing a bit of tearing in the water meshes.
+Flipping camera above to below surface should fix things.
 - Default Value: Everywhere

-### WaveSizeMultiplier
-- Description: Make the big waves.
-This is a direct multiplier to height
-- Default Value: 1

 ### UnderwaterShipCameraZoom
 - Description: Zoom value to allow for underwater zooming.
 Will allow camera to go underwater at values above 0.
 0 will reset camera back to default.
 - Default Value: 5000

+### AllowMonsterEntitesUnderwater
+- Description: Allows Monster entities onto the ship and underwater.
+This means they can go underwater similar to player.
+- Default Value: true

 ### AllowedEntiesList
 - Description: List separated by comma for entities that are allowed on the ship